What the Asch Conformity Experiment Teaches Us About Social Proof in Marketing

 The Experiment’s Design

-Solomon Asch set out to investigate the extent to which social pressure from a majority group could affect a person to conform.
-In his experiment, participants were asked to participate in a vision test.
-In reality, all but one of the participants were actors, and the true focus of the study was on the one real participant.
-The actors were instructed to give incorrect answers to simple questions, such as comparing the length of lines.
-Astonishingly, Asch found that a significant number of participants conformed to the group's wrong answers, even though the correct answer was obvious.
+Solomon Asch set out to understand how social pressure from a group could influence an individual’s decisions.
+In his experiment, participants were asked to take part in what appeared to be a vision test.
+All but one of the participants were actors who had been instructed to give the wrong answers to simple visual questions, such as comparing the length of lines.

 Key Findings